I’ve always loved him and his work and I LOVED the idea of his show. Just sharing some good news found in the world during a very dark time.

 This might sound a bit cliche’… or it might sound a bit phony…

-but I needed someone to try and steal my most prize possession (my life) for me to truly appreciate its merit.
+but I needed someone to try and steal my most prized possession (my life) for me to truly appreciate its merit.
 And for that, I couldn’t be happier.

 I continue to value the gifts I’ve been given.
 I’ve met more amazing people both online and in person.
 Every so often I take my life for granted by complaining a lil’ too much, but I still cherish every second I’m still here.